 - identifying, formulating, and implementing projects,

 - improving the institutional capabilities of governments and executing agencies,

 ADB offers debt management products to members and entities fully guaranteed by members in relation to their third-party liabilities.
 In offering debt management products for third-party liabilities, ADB is able to contribute to the economic development of its DMCs by allowing members or guaranteed entities to improve debt management, thereby potentially reducing economic volatility, reducing borrowing costs, improving access to capital markets, and freeing up scarce financial resources for economic development.

 Debt management products offered by ADB include currency swaps, including local currency swaps, and interest rate swaps.
 While currency swaps include the possibility of members or guaranteed entities transforming a foreign currency liability into a local currency liability, the reverse transformation of a local currency liability into a foreign currency liability is not offered.

 An MFF is a financing modality that supports a client's medium- to long-term investment program or plan.
 ADB's Board of Directors approves a maximum amount for an MFF, and the conditions under which financing will be provided.
 On the basis of the Board's approval, and at the client's request, ADB Management converts portions of the facility amount into a series of tranches to finance eligible investments.
 A tranche can be a loan (other than program or a sector development program loans), grant, guarantee, or ADB-administered cofinancing.
 Financing terms and conditions can differ between tranches.
 The overall amount of the MFF is not recorded as a legally binding financial commitment on the part of either ADB or its clients; only the amounts converted (into loans, grants, guarantees or ADB-administered cofinancing) are recorded as committed, if and when approved.

-Read ADB's Board Paper on Mainstreaming the Multitranche Financing Facility for more information.
+Read Multitranche Financing Facility annual reports for more information.